-Community Board 8 is extremely concerned about the cutback in capital and expense funding which results in: overcrowding in our community district; conversion of cluster rooms to regular class rooms and a lack of specialty teachers for art, music etc. for the schools in our district.
-The community feels there is a great need for more Middle School seats in Community District 8.
+CB8M is extremely concerned about the cutback in capital and expense funding which results in: overcrowding in our community district; conversion of cluster rooms to regular classrooms and a lack of specialty teachers for art, music, etc. for the schools in our district.

+The Board and CD8 residents feel there is a great need for more Middle School seats in Community District 8, and supports increasing seats from 3-K to High School.